zhang-hua/cortana-intelligence-interactive-voice-response-bot/README.md

 Use a `boost` when the entity is included with other terms.
 E.g.:
 ```
-"mountain bicycle" // a category->bicycle would be ok here
+"mountain bicycle" // a category->bicycle filter would be ok here
-"bicycle rack"     // but not here. "bicycle racks" are in the accessories category; not bicycles
+"bicycle rack"     // but not here. "bicycle racks" are in the 'accessories' category; not the 'bicycles' category
 ```

 Apply a search filter to return only matches for `red bicycle` where the color field is `red`: